rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtab %}
 {% endtabs %}

-## Opt-Out
+## Disabling User Tracking Until User's Consent

-If you want to opt-out from tracking an user activity due to reasons like waiting for user consent, you can use the `optOut` api to disable user tracking as shown below:
+If you want to opt out of tracking any user activity while waiting for their consent, you can use the `optOut` API to disable user tracking, as shown:

 {% tabs %}
 {% tab title="Objective-C" %}